 In 2010 the Booth team won first place in the UNC Challenge.
 Click here for an article about the winners.

 Graduate student teams compete for highest honors and cash awards in this real estate case competition.
 The case is written and provided by a private real estate investment institution.
 Student teams evaluate an investment opportunity, focusing on issues surrounding the acquisition, financing and tenanting of a property.
 Representatives of the case-providing institution will present a retrospective on the actual investment and its performance following the completion of the competition.

-The Booth team went to the finals in 2010 and won fourth place!
-Click here to see the Booth team in action in the finals.
-(165 MB video) Click here to view the PDF presentation slides.
+The Booth team went to the finals in 2015 and won third place!
+Click here to see the 2015 presentation